 Your marketing team lives in stage one.
 They are there to grab a potential client’s attention.
 The (closing) sales team lives in stage four: the closing of the deal.

-Your pre-sales team lives in middle, in the interest and desire stages.
+Your pre-sales team lives in the middle, in the interest and desire stages.
 They are the people who hold a client’s attention by building their interest and desire for what your company has to offer.

 Think of “lead generation” as the second phase of the conversion funnel.
 This is where you find a way to get a potential client’s information so that you can keep working to build their desire for your company’s products and services.
-This is different than marketing and advertising because the goal here isn’t just to grab attention, it is to demonstrate the value of your product or service specific to your prospect, and to get your potential client to take some type of action.
+This is different than marketing and advertising because the goal here isn’t just to grab attention, it is to demonstrate the value of your product or service specific to your prospect and to get your potential client to take some type of action.

 The type of action the potential client performs is going to depend on what your pre-sales team does to pique the potential client’s interest.

-Where Do I Find Leads?
+Where Pre-Sales team Can Find Leads?

 There are a few ways to find leads.
 One of the easiest methods for your pre-sales team is to collect information digitally, though some companies do still have some success with analog methods.
 We’ll talk about both.